-In 2016, the City continued its effort to minimize exposure to market spikes in power and natural gas by implementing retail rate adjustment clauses that allow retail rates to adjust to market conditions and regulatory changes.
+In 2017, the City continued its effort to minimize exposure to market spikes in power and natural gas by implementing retail rate adjustment clauses that allow retail rates to adjust to market conditions and regulatory changes.

-The Electric Utility advanced its commitment to environmental improvement by executing a 25-year purchase of firmed solar power, with deliveries starting in December 2015.
+The Electric Utility advanced its commitment to environmental improvement by executing a 4-year and a subsequent 21-year purchase of firmed renewable energy, with deliveries starting in December 2015.
 In addition, the City Council approved agreements that will terminate the Electric Utility's purchase of coal-fired energy from the San Juan Power Plant in New Mexico at the end of 2017, and the Utility is actively engaged in negotiations to replace the energy currently purchased from the coal-fired Intermountain Power Plant by mid-2025.

-In late 2012, the City Council adopted a Renewable Portfolio Standard (RPS) Procurement Plan that focused on compliance with state mandates at that time; this Plan will be modified over time as necessary to reflect new state mandates.
+The City Council has adopted a Renewable Portfolio Standard (RPS) Procurement Plan focused on compliance with state mandates; this Plan will continue to be modified over time as necessary to reflect new state mandates.
 Currently, contracts and ownership rights are in place to assure compliance with state renewable energy mandates through 2020.
-Additional opportunities for renewable energy in the 2020s are being evaluated in light of California's recently enacted SB350, which requires that 50% of retail loads be served with renewable energy by 2030.
+Additional opportunities for renewable energy in the 2020s are being evaluated in light of California SB350, which requires that 50% of retail loads be served with renewable energy by 2030.

-GWP has completed a long-term Integrated Resource Plan and is actively developing alternatives for upgrading the Scholl Canyon landfill gas available within the City of Glendale to allow the production of additional renewable energy, and has adopted a Feed-In Tariff for the purchase of energy from local renewable sources within the City, and is preparing for expected increases in local solar capacity.
+GWP completed a long-term Integrated Resource Plan (IRP) and is actively developing alternatives for upgrading the Scholl Canyon landfill gas available within the City of Glendale to allow the production of additional renewable energy.
+GWP has in place a net energy metering program and a Feed-In Tariff for the purchase of energy from local renewable sources within the City, and is preparing for expected increases in local solar capacity.
+GWP has also installed a 2 MW battery energy storage facility at its Grandview Substation.
+Finally, GWP is looking into repowering the Grayson Power Plant and has issued a Draft Environmental Impact Report.